 Additionally, gum recession often results in root sensitivity to hot and cold foods.
 There is also an unsightly appearance of the gum and tooth.
 When significant gum recession develops, the gums can predispose to worsening recession and expose the root surface.
 The root is softer than enamel and can lead to root caries (cavities) and root gouging.

-The Pinhole Surgical Technique PST™ is a procedure in which Dr. Markle and Dr. Herman use specialized instruments to make a small hole in your gum and add collagen material which stabilizes the area of gum recession.
+The Pinhole Surgical Technique PST™ is a procedure in which Dr. Herman and Dr. Biner use specialized instruments to make a small hole in your gum and add collagen material which stabilizes the area of gum recession.
 This new method is simple, suture-free and minimally invasive.
 It reduces post-procedure swelling, faster healing, and almost instant results in the restoration of your smile.

 It periodontal disease is allowed to progress into a severe infection, the supporting tissues are destroyed and teeth are lost.
 Over a period of time, missing teeth can cause your jaw bone to atrophy, or resorb.
 This often results in poor quality and quantity of bone as well as long term shifting of remaining teeth and changes to facial structure.
 Fortunately, today we have the ability to stop and heal gum disease, and we can grow bone where it is needed.
 This not only gives us the opportunity to place dental implants of proper length and width to restore the function and beauty of your full smile, but it also gives us a chance to restore the aesthetic appearance of your smile and the fullness of your cheeks, jaw, and facial balance.